stefandesu/goe-mensa-api/README.md

   `type` is one of `main`, `other` (might add more later)

   `order` is the order in which to show the categories (needs to be hardcoded)
-- Manually compiled data can be found in `data/categories.json` (not complete yet).
+- Manually compiled data can be found in `data/categories.json` (not complete yet, feel free to help).

 ### Dishes